 Emails aren’t limited to just one CTA, either.
 There can be several within a single email depending on the purpose of the campaign and where you’re trying to drive traffic.

-These are just a few examples of how CTAs can be used in emails in various stages of the marketing funnel.
-Every time a subscriber clicks on a CTA, you’re learning more about their interests and can use that to inform future campaigns (even if that click is an unsubscribe!).
+These are just a few examples of how CTAs can be used in emails at various stages of the marketing funnel.
+Every time a subscriber clicks on a CTA, you’re learning more about their interests and can use that first-party data to inform future campaigns (even if that click is an unsubscribe!).

 Eventige